Skip to main content

 User Role and Membership

-WordPress offers various plugins for managing user roles and membership outside of the Knowledge Base.
+WordPress offers various plugins for managing user roles and memberships outside of the Knowledge Base.
 Once set up, these roles and users can be mapped to KB roles and added to KB groups using our KB Groups and Custom Roles features.

 The plugins mentioned in this article are provided for informational purposes only and do not constitute an endorsement or guarantee of their functionality or security.
 Please evaluate any third-party plugin thoroughly before installation and use.